Flow equation approach to singular stochastic PDEs: Effective force coefficients at stationarity

-The continuity and differentiability of the effective force coefficients and the well-definiteness of the RHS of the above equation follow from the support properties the effective force coefficients stated in Lemma~\ref{lem:support} and the bounds established in Lemma~\ref{lem:eff_force_preliminary_bound2}. \end{proof}
+The continuity and differentiability of the first term on the RHS of the above equality follows from the properties of the force coefficients assumed in Def.~\ref{dfn:noise_two_parameters}.
+The well-definiteness of the second term and its continuity and differentiability properties follow from the support property of the effective force coefficients stated in Lemma~\ref{lem:support} and the bounds established in Lemma~\ref{lem:eff_force_preliminary_bound2}.
+The equality $F^{i,m,a}_{\uv;\sUV,\sIR}=\cX^{m,a} F^{i,m,0}_{\uv;\sUV,\sIR}$ follows from the fact that the coefficients $F^{i,m,a}_{\uv;\sUV,\sIR}$ and $\cX^{m,a}F^{i,m,0}_{\uv;\sUV,\sIR}$ satisfy the same flow equation~\eqref{eq:flow_i_m_a} and both coincide with $F^{i,m,a}_{\uv;\sUV}=\cX^{m,a}F^{i,m,0}_{\uv;\sUV}$ if $\sIR=0$. \end{proof}